 It might be the case that respondents explicitly remembered their previous choices and used this information to avoid intransitivities, and that it is such explicit declarative memory that is impaired in the MTL group.
 Although each pair of options is seen only once, prior choices involving one of the two candy bars might facilitate explicit recall and influence subsequent choices, and this facilitation might be impaired differentially across groups, particularly for the MTL group.
 We ruled out this possibility by examining whether the observed group differences in choice inconsistencies were stable across the course of the study session.
 The alternative explanation for the observed group differences in transitivity suggests that we should observe a general decrease in the number of intransitivities with time, but less so for the MTL group.
 We tested this hypothesis by looking for differences in the effects of trial on the frequency of intransitivities across groups.
 As detailed in the SOM, no such differences were found.

 To examine the possibility of a speed-accuracy tradeoff, we examined response latencies of the choices, and the relationship between responses latencies and intransitivities.
 We found that slower trials were most likely to be involved in intransitive triplets, and that the MTL group had a significantly slower average response time per trial.
-Together, these results suggest that intransitive triplets accompany more , longer responding, eliminating the possibility of a speed-accuracy tradeoff.
+Together, these results suggest that intransitive triplets accompany more effortful, longer responding, eliminating the possibility of a speed-accuracy tradeoff.

 We also examined whether particular candy bars were more responsible for intransitivities.
 We regressed the number of times each candy bar was involved in an intransitive choice onto indicator variables representing the identity of each chocolate bar as well as on a factor representing group.
 None of these variables survived a post-hoc (Bonferroni) test of significance.